daanvdl/M4099LL-B/readme.md

 ## License

-The provided logicboard files are licensed under CC-BY-NC-SA - they are NOT intended for commercial use.
+The provided files are licensed under CC-BY-NC-SA - they are NOT intended for commercial use.

-## Disclaimer

-This project involves potentially lethal High-Voltage.
-Construction and operation of this circuit should only be performed by people familiar with best practices when operating with high voltage, and using extreme caution.
-I will not be held liable for injury or even death resulting from this part.
-Build and use this part only at your own risk.